flutter_logan_pro 1.0.4 copy "flutter_logan_pro: ^1.0.4" to clipboard

 pub version license

-A high-performance, robust log plugin for Flutter based on Meituan Dianping's native Logan library.
-This version fixes known truncation and decryption issues and provides a more robust and developer-friendly API.
+A high-performance, robust logging plugin for Flutter, built on Meituan Dianping's native Logan library.
+This version fixes known truncation and decryption issues and ships a more robust, developer-friendly API.

-Logs are encrypted and stored locally, and can be easily sent to your server for analysis.
+Logs are encrypted and stored locally, then uploaded to your own server on demand for analysis.

 Features #

-• High Performance: Asynchronous logging to memory-mapped files.
+• High performance: asynchronous logging into memory-mapped files.

-• Cross-Platform: Works seamlessly on both Android and iOS.
+• Cross-platform: works on both Android and iOS.

 dependencies: